Ruby – July’s Birthstone

-Because of its association with blood, healers believe that it aids conditions associated with the heart, and stimulates circulation.
-It’s helpful for treating fever and infections, and also can help with your weight, especially if you’re eating is associated with emotions; so if you’re feeling like having a chocolate cake because you’ve had a rubbish day, find those ruby earrings, quick!
+Due to its association with blood, healers believe that it aids conditions associated with the heart and stimulates circulation.
+It’s helpful for treating fever and infections, and also can help with your weight, especially if you’re eating is associated with emotions; so if you’re feeling like having a chocolate cake because you’ve had a rubbish day, find those ruby earrings, instead!

-Of course, it’s also linked to the reproductive organs, and is thought to help alleviate menstruation pain, disorders linked to the sexual organs, and can help during pregnancy – a perfect one for helping to get rid of swelling ankles and feet for all you pregnant ladies out there.
+They are also linked to the reproductive organs, and thought to help alleviate menstruation pain, disorders linked to the sexual organs, and believed to help during pregnancy - a perfect one for helping to get rid of swelling ankles and feet.

 When it comes to love, the properties of rubies also extend to loving yourself, as they are thought to banish any negative feelings that you may have, protecting any sensitive souls, and generally helping you to feel more positive and confident about yourself.